 Frequently Asked Questions

-- September 1, 2016: Applications become available online
+- September 1, 2017: Applications become available online

-- December 8, 2016: Early Application Deadline
+- December 7, 2017: Early Application Deadline

-- January 12, 2017: Regular Application Deadline
+- January 11, 2018: Regular Application Deadline

-- February 9, 2017: Financial Aid Application Deadline
+- February 8, 2018: Financial Aid Application Deadline

-- February 24, 2017: Upper School decisions communicate
+- February 23, 2018: Upper School decisions communicated

-- March 7, 2017: Upper School Accepted Family Response Deadline
+- March 6, 2018: Upper School Accepted Family Response Deadline

-- March 17, 2017: Middle School decisions communicated
+- March 16, 2018: Middle School decisions communicated

-- March 28, 2017: Middle School Accepted Family Response Deadline
+- March 27, 2018: Middle School Accepted Family Response Deadline

 - April – September: Rolling applications considered if space is available

+Foundationally, all EPS students are challenged by our academic core (English, history, math, science, Spanish).
+Those courses are supplemented with a wide variety of electives, from the more traditional fine and performing arts options to the more innovative seminars.
+Please discover these yourself within our online course catalog.
+Expectations are high in all of our classes as we are preparing students to curate an experience that allows them to confidently enter the college search process.
+More importantly though, we are preparing students to confidently navigate life once they are in college.
+It’s not just about what students know, but what they are able to do with what they know and how well they know themselves.
 We want all of our students to find their edge.
 And we want to challenge them to push that edge further.
 What that looks like depends on the student.
 For some it’s pre-calculus as a ninth grader, others it’s a one-on-one conversation with a teacher going through a paper analyzing their written voice.
 Maybe it’s participating on our afterschool Fusor Team that incorporates math, physics, and project management to successfully make a nuclear fusion reaction happen (yes, this is safe!).
 For another student it may be finally auditioning for the lead role in a play, or trying Ultimate for the first time, or designing an Independent Study around web design.
 Finding your edge takes courage and hard work.
 It also takes a faculty who is willing to support and challenge students in whatever way it makes sense for each student.
 That ability for real challenge and genuine relationship is why teachers choose to work at Eastside Prep.